THREE PARTSONGS (GESÄNGE) FOR SIX-VOICE MIXED CHORUS,

 1:45 [m.
 42]--All parts

-quiet unison except sopranos and tenors for first
+sing in quiet unison except sopranos and tenors for first

-make a six-bar phrase.
-The sopranos and tenors join on the
+“Grunde” is expanded to make a six-bar phrase.
+The sopranos

-line/phrase, the piano now playing chords and the voices
+and tenors join on the second line/phrase, the piano now playing

-harmonizing.
-The first two phrases move to C major (through
+chords and the voices harmonizing.
+The first two phrases

-minor) in a colorful half-step modulation.
+move to C major (through E minor) in a colorful half-step

 2:05 [m.
 53] --The texture

-character of the main “barcarolle” rhythm return in the voices and
+and character of the main “barcarolle” rhythm return in the voices

 A’ section--Stanzas 5-6

-It is mostly musically identical to the A section, but the music of the
+It is mostly musically identical to the A section, but the music of the first (fifth)

-there are dynamic changes in the sixth stanza.
+dynamic changes in the sixth stanza.

 2:23 [m.
 64]--Fifth